 Dr. Milor received her B.S. degree in Engineering Physics from the University of California at Berkeley.
 She received her Ph.D. degree in Electrical Engineering in 1992 from the University of California at Berkeley.
-Her Ph.D. thesis was on testing of analog and mixed-sginal circuits.
+Her Ph.D. thesis was on testing of analog and mixed signal circuits.

 Prior to joining Georgia Tech, Dr. Milor served as Vice President of Process Technology and Product Engineering at eSilicon Corporation, as Product Engineering Manager at Advanced Micro Devices, Sunnyvale, California, and was a faculty member at the University of Maryland in College Park.

-Dr. Milor has over 80 publications and four patents on yield and test of semiconductor ICs.
-She serves as a consultant and expert witness in the areas of circuit design, test, and semiconductor manufacturing, and has experience in testifying and depositions.
+Dr. Milor has over 200 publications on yield and test of semiconductor ICs.
+Nine papers have over 50 citations in google scholar and eight papers have received “best paper” awards.
+She has graduated 18 Ph.D. students.
+She has served as a consultant and expert witness in areas of circuit design, test, and semiconductor manufacturing, and has experience in testifying and depositions.

-- Circuit performance (speed) modeling and prediction as a function of the characteristics of a process technology
+- Circuit performance modeling and prediction as a function of the characteristics of the manufacturing process, including systematic and random variation

 - Analog and mixed-signal testing

-- Yield modeling and prediction as a function of in-line data, test structure data, and design features
+- Yield modeling and prediction as a function of in-line data, test structure data, and design feature geometries

 - Statistical process modeling and characterization

-- 2004 Best Paper in the IEEE Transactions on Semiconductor Manufacturing
+- 8 Best paper awards, including the 2004 Best Paper in the IEEE Transactions on Semiconductor Manufacturing

 - NSF Career Grant, 1995